-It all made so much sense to me as I had seen a family relative losing her leg due to diabetes complication and that incident not only changed her life but changed so many people’s lives overnight.
+It all made so much sense to me as I had seen a family relative losing her leg due to diabetes complications and that incident not only changed her life but changed so many people’s lives overnight.
 She is fine now and I have never seen anyone adjusting so quickly to the new reality.
 Kudos to her.

 - Learn to ask for help

 But at the same time, a voice started playing in my head asking me to re-evaluate my life goals.
-This was the time when I started to question if I got the Type 1 diabetes due to all the stressful encounters at office, sleepless nights working on projects or by managing office politics?
+This was the time when I started to question if I got Type 1 diabetes due to all the stressful encounters at the office, sleepless nights working on projects, or by managing office politics?
 These seemed not so important to me now so after a few bad incidents where I was feeling like fainting in a meeting room, I started asking for help.
 To my surprise, there were people who were more than happy to help.
-My boss who was also my friend, created a stash in her office cupboard for me which had supplies from candies, chocolates to sugary drinks.
+My boss who was also my friend created a stash in her office cupboard for me which had supplies from candies, chocolates to sugary drinks.
 I am so thankful to all these people who came to my rescue at one or another time and there were many small and big incidents in the first year.
-Of course, there were others who would causally ask me “How can you have type 1 diabetes?
+Of course, there were others who would casually ask me “How can you have type 1 diabetes?
 Doesn’t that happen to children? “

 - Become thick to people’s stupid comments & perceptions

 Okay so this one was tough and it still irks me sometimes.
-There were people all around telling me how can I cure Type 1 Diabetes by walking, not eating sugar or by going for yoga retreats.
-I would tell them that this is an auto immune disorder and as of now, it’s not curable but they just won’t budge.
+There were people all around telling me how can I cure Type 1 Diabetes by walking, not eating sugar, or by going for yoga retreats.
+I would tell them that this is an autoimmune disorder and as of now, it’s not curable but they just won’t budge.